Gnosder/Gaming/wildcard-clean.md

 WIldcard replaces the dice rolling of traditional ttrpgs with a deck of cards called the Fate Deck.
 Whenever a player would roll a die they instead draw a card from the Fate Deck.
 The Fate Deck cards are valued from 1-20 (for d20 base systems) the deck also cointains a joker, 1 for every full set of cards (i.e. for every 20 there is 1 joker).
 Cards also have a suit: Doom, Destiny, Law, Chaos.
 The fate deck is shuffled at the start of each session and each scene as well as when it runs out.
 All participants in a scene draw from the same deck.

+When a joker is played it counts as the highest card in the deck and may be kept and used once as a wildcard.

+The cards also have a second value, usually  from 1-10 with 5-6 being most common.
+This is typically used for damage.
+In a d20 ttrpg you could read 3d6 damage as draw 3 cards and add the damage.
+    >Note: Yes this makes all weapons and attacks do d10 (ish, as it skews a bit closer to d8, or, rather, d9), but that is rarely a problem and if it is the results can be modified thusly: -2 for d4, -1 for d6, +1 for d12.

 ### The Wild Deck

 There is a second deck of cards that are given out to characters as boons/rewards/inspiration/etc. These cards tend to have values of 15+ and can impart special effects.
 A player may replace any 1 drawn card with a Wild card, this discards the wild card.
 The Wild Deck is suffled at the start of each session or when it runs out of cards.
 By default, a player may have no more than 2 wild cards at any given time.